yzfvroom/AgilityUA/lab3.rst

     +--------------------+---------------------------------+

-#.
-Edit the new Access Profile with the following settings:
+2. Edit the new Access Profile with the following settings:

-#.
-Click on the + sign between Start and Deny
+3. Click on the + sign between Start and Deny

-#.
-From the Logon Tab click the radio button next to HTTP 401 Response and click Add Item.
+4. From the Logon Tab click the radio button next to HTTP 401 Response and click Add Item.

 .. image:: media/Lab3/image107.png
    :width: 3.76in
    :height: 1.55in

-#.
-Now click on the HTTP 401 Response object and enter the configuration parameters as indicated below

-#.
-In the **HTTP 401 Response** dialog box, enter the following information:
+5. In the **HTTP 401 Response** dialog box, enter the following information:

    +-------------------+---------------------------------+
    | Basic Auth Realm: | ``f5lab.local``                 |